VincentH-Net/azure-uno-dev-vm/README.md

 # azure-uno-dev-vm (WIP - eta before xmas)

-Quickly create secure, performant Windows virtual machines for developing Microsoft Azure and Uno Platform solutions with .NET
+> Quickly create secure, performant Windows Azure Virtual Machines for developing Microsoft Azure + Uno Platform solutions with .NET

 Developing on a desktop / laptop gives good performance and developer control at low cost, however:

 - Security in an enterprise context can be at risk, or strict general purpose security policies interfere with development tasks.
-- Stability tends to degrade over time as more software is installed, especially when researching and working on solutions with differing tech stacks.
+- Stability tends to degrade over time as more software is installed, especially when researching and working on solutions with different tech stacks.
-- Consistency across team members is hard to achieve, leading to "it works on my machine" issues and incomplete local testing.
+- Consistency across team members is hard to achieve, leading to "it works on my machine" issues and less local testing.

-When developing Azure solutions, a good alternative is to use Windows virtual machines with Azure Virtual Desktop.
+When developing Azure solutions, a good alternative is to use Windows virtual machines with [Azure Virtual Desktop](https://azure.microsoft.com/en-us/products/virtual-desktop) and the [Windows App](https://learn.microsoft.com/en-us/windows-app/overview) remote desktop client on Mac or Windows machines (see [Selecting a VM service and RDP client in the changing Microsoft VM ecosystem](#selecting-a-vm-service-and-rdp-client-in-the-changing-microsoft-vm-ecosystem))

-- Performance is close to a fast desktop machine when using the right VM size - TODO see proof below
+- Performance is close to a fast desktop machine when using the right VM size (see [VM size performance](#vm-size-performance))
 - Developer control is unfettered
   - Each VM is personal
   - The dev has local admin rights on their VMs